boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/kpi-card.md

 Use Case:

-If we have created a dashboard with KPI card which can be viewed by different clients of different screen resolution and we wants the title to be adjusted with respect to their resolution then we can use this option.
+If a dashboard with a KPI card is viewed by clients with different screen resolutions and the title needs to adjust accordingly, this option can be used.

 ### Auto font size at 3840 x 2160